Project Overview

 - Sustainable Communities: local and regional food systems, new business opportunities

 Industrialization of farming in recent decades has rendered small farms un-profitable for traditional grain farming or livestock operations.
-Small family farms, such ours, cannot continue to operate profitably in traditional farming markets.
 Similarly, the barrier to entry for first-generation farmers is high considering the large amounts of acreage that are required to create a sustainable income from mainstream grain farming.

-Rabbits, however, present an interesting potential for high production with relatively low space requirements and upfront investment.
-We believe that meat rabbitries could become a major new revenue opportunity for small family farms in the next generation, as well as first-generation farmers entering the agricultural arena for the first time.
+We set out to discover if meat rabbitries could become a major new revenue opportunity for small family farms in the next generation, as well as first-generation farmers entering the agricultural arena for the first time.

 1) At what volume does rabbit production become economically sustainable for a farmer?